Teradata/stacki/tools/cluster-up/README.md

     --use-the-src-dir=DIRECTORY   The directory will be mounted and symlinked into the frontend.
     --export-frontend             Export the frontend as a vagrant box with the same name as the STACK_ISO --forward-ports=SRC:DST[,...]
 Comma separated list of ports to forward.
+    --no-pxe                      Created backends using the minimal OS box.

 You can also specify the following flags, which will switch cluster-up to create the second interface to a bridge interface on the VM host.
 If you specify a bridged interface, then no backends will be automatically created, as they rely on host only